kenthejr/dids-memo-fields/hip-55.md

  4. Extract public key from DID Document to verify signatures
  5. Query listed endpoints for associated data, for instance a Verified Credential

+### Verifiable Credentials

+Once a DID has been securely associated with a Hedera entity, then a Verifiable Credential (VC) issued to that DID can be interpreted as having been issued to the entity itself, or the actor that controls the entity.
+The VC can therefore be seen as having been issued to the entity.

+This secure mapping between entity and VC could be used to

+- assert the KYC status of the owner of a Hedera account
+- assert the environmental energy generation characteristics of an inverter, and its corresponding REC tokens
+- assert the ?????

 ## Backwards Compatibility